utilitywarehouse/cockroachdb-manifests/README.md

   }
 }
 ```
+Note that this will expire in 2 years

 then run the `cfssl` command to generate certificates, `cfssl gencert -initca <your-config-file>.json | cfssljson -bare ca`.
 The command will generate 3 files `ca.pem`, `ca-key.pem` and `ca.csr`.
 You will not need the `cs.csr` file to configure cockroach.